-Conclusion
+7 Conclusion

-This disclosure document has been prepared in accordance with the requirements prescribed in the guidelines on market disclosures under the Basel II Framework and is intended to provide background information on the bank's approach to risk management as related to maintaining and preserving the capital position of the bank.
+This disclosure document has been prepared in accordance with the requirements prescribed in the guidelines on market disclosures under the Basel II Framework and is intended to provide background information on the Bank's approach to risk management as related to maintaining and preserving the capital position of the Bank.
 It also provides detailed information about asset and capital calculations under Pillar 1.

-In the event that a user of this disclosure document requires further explanation regarding the disclosures, application should be made in writing to the Head of Risk at gwerec@stanbic.com or the Chief Finance Officer at modisec@stanbic.com.
+In the event that a user of this disclosure document requires further explanation regarding the disclosures, application should be made in writing to the Head of Risk at gwerec@stanbic.com or the Acting Chief Finance Officer at phoir@ stanbic.com.

-List of abbreviations
+8 List of abbreviations

 ALCO Asset and liability committee

+BCc Board Credit Committee

 BCC Board Credit Committee

+B&CC Business and Commercial Clients

 BFSA Banking and Financial Services Act

 BIA Basic Indicator Approach

 CAR Capital adequacy ratio

+CHNW Consumer and High Net Worth

 CIB Corporate and Investment Banking

 CRMC Credit Risk Management Committee

 EAD Exposure at default

 IAS International Accounting Standard

 ICAAP Internal Capital Adequacy Assessment Process

 IRRBB Interest rate risk in the banking book

 MTM Mark-to-market

 NII Net interest income

 PBB Personal and Business Banking

-BOB Bank of Botswana
+BoB Bank of Botswana

 TSA The Standardised Approach

-USD United States dollar
+USD United States Dollar

-VaR Value-at-risk
+VaR Value-at-Risk

+Notes